microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 To start the process, go to [https://app.microshare.io](https://app.microshare.io) and select [Sign Up](https://auth.microshare.io/portal/signup).
 Your experience should be similar to the screenshots below.

+`{% include image.html url="/assets/img/create-microshare-account-1.png" description="Sign In page" %}`
+`{% include image.html url="/assets/img/create-microshare-account-2.png" description="Provide an email" %}`
+`{% include image.html url="/assets/img/create-microshare-account-3.png" description="Sent email modal" %}`
+`{% include image.html url="/assets/img/create-microshare-account-4.png" description="User account creation email" %}`
+`{% include image.html url="/assets/img/create-microshare-account-5.png" description="Choose password" %}`

 ## How to send data to microshare

 Now that you have created your account, you own a little piece of the microshare data lake.
-You will now use Senet's automated redirection of packets, aka a device's notification target, to pass that data through to microshare's RESTful API.
+You will now use Senet's automated redirection of packets, aka a device's notification target, to pass that data through to [microshare's RESTful API](../../generic-rest-api).
 The API needs to know two things when receiving data from an external service: which user is owner of that data, and under which category should it be stored in the data lake.
 Those two pieces of information are setup in Senet's notification target.

 To identify yourself as the owner of the streamed data, you will generate a token from your microshare account.
 I will cover how to get one in the next session.